bmcphail05/SSSR17/PITCHME.md

 <br>
 <br>
 <br>
-_Hypothesis_: Religiosity in China will be negatively associated with income.
+_Hypothesis_: Due to the political privilege of atheism, religiosity in China is negatively associated with income.

 ---